Kudzai-Nyatsine/logstash-cookbook/README.md

 ## Requirements

-In order to run the cookbook, you need to ensure you that have bash command and vagrant installed.
+In order to run the cookbook, you need to ensure that you have bash command and vagrant installed.

 ## Installation

-1. Once the logstash cookbook is installed, open it in the text editor and install the relevant in the recipes folder > default.rb.
+1. Once the logstash cookbook is installed, open it in the text editor and install the relevant recipes in the recipes folder > default.rb.

-2. Run `kitchen test` to test the if the recipes were installed and configured successfully.
+2. Run `kitchen test` in the bash command to test the if the recipes were installed and configured successfully.